Yuba–Bear Hydroelectric Project: Rollins development

 This Development consists of an embankment dam on the Bear River known as Rollins Dam, Rollins Dam Spillway, and Rollins Reservoir, which has a surface area of 825 acres and 65,989 ac-ft of storage capacity.
 Rollins Reservoir also offers 332 camping site spread over 4 campgrounds.
 The Rollins Powerhouse Penstock, Rollins Powerhouse, and Rollins Switchyard complete this project.

 Drum–Spaulding Project

 The Drum-Spaulding Project is heavily intertwined with the Yuba–Bear project, and is run by PG&E. The Drum-Spaulding Project is composed of the following:

 Upper Drum–Spaulding

 Drum No. 1 and No. 2 Development, with generation of 105.9 MW.
 Spaulding No. 1 and No. 2 Development, generating 11.4 MW.
 Spaulding No. 3 Development with 5.8 MW, Dutch Flat No. 1 Development with generation of 22 MW, and Alta No. 1 Development that is proposed to retire.

 Lower Drum

 Halsey Development generating 11 MW, Wise Development with 14 MW and Wise No. 2 Development generating 3.2 MW, and Newcastle Development with 11.5 MW.

 Deer Creek

-Deer Creek development, generating 5.7 MW.
+Deer Creek development, generating 5.7 MW, including the South Yuba Canal, has been transferred to Nevada Irrigation District.